Is Eastern Air Lines Discontinued? What Happened?

 What made Eastern historically important was not just its size, but its role in the structure of U.S. aviation.
 It became one of the country's 'Big Four' domestic airlines, which meant it was part of the group that dominated major American air travel for decades.

-Eastern’s decline came later and for several reasons at once.
-By the mid-1980s, the airline was already under pressure.
+By the mid-1980s, the airline was under pressure.
 Deregulation made competition harsher, and financial strain made the company less flexible.
 In 1986, Texas Air Corporation took over Eastern.
-After that, the situation got worse.
+Texas Air Corporation took over Eastern, which made the situation worse.
 Labor unrest, a lockout, sympathy strikes, bankruptcy, and falling revenue all played major roles in the airline’s collapse.

-One detail many shorter summaries miss is that the brand name survived even though the original airline did not.
-The later companies using the Eastern name are separate chapters, not a continuation of the original Eastern Air Lines.
-The safest way to describe Eastern today is that the historic airline is gone, but the brand name has been revived by later operators.
+Still, the brand name survived even though the original airline did not.
+The companies currently using the Eastern name are separate chapters, not a continuation of the original Eastern Air Lines.
+In other words, the historic airline is gone, but the brand name has been revived by later operators.

 Timeline